The Oracle (Hank Jones album)

 The Oracle is an album by pianist Hank Jones, bassist Dave Holland and drummer Billy Higgins recorded in 1989 for the EmArcy label.

-Receptio n
+Reception

 Allmusic awarded the album 4 stars, stating: "the interplay between the three musicians is quite impressive".
 The Penguin Guide to Jazz described it in 1992 as "a small masterpiece, certainly Jones's most inventive and adventurous album for a great many years".